Configuring domain sync for real-time spatial feeds

 - Transactional Offset Commits: Enable

-exactly.once.source.support=enablein the worker configuration to bind offset commits to the producer transaction.
+exactly.once.source.support=enabledin the distributed worker configuration (connect-distributed.properties) to bind offset commits to the producer transaction.
 This guarantees that geometry payloads and their corresponding offsets are committed atomically. - Flush Timeout Enforcement:

 offset.flush.timeout.ms=10000prevents worker threads from blocking indefinitely during high-throughput ingestion bursts.
 If the timeout is breached, the connector pauses polling and logsOffsetFlushTimeoutException, triggering automatic backpressure handling. - Idempotent Task Restarts: When a connector task fails, restart only the failed task to avoid full connector rebalancing: